-During this course, participants will discuss how donor and development agencies can support a multilevel governance approach to deal with future development challenges.
+During this course, participants will discuss the 2030 SDG agenda and how donor and development agencies can support a multilevel governance approach in the localisation of SDGs and promoting territorial development.
 The course will address the following questions:

 Participants who successfully finish the course will receive a professional certificate of completion from The Hague Academy for Local Governance.

-This course will involve notable international experts with extensive experience in decentralisation and local governance.
-They will share insights and lessons learnt, and reference several case studies.
+This course is facilitated by world-known experts, with extensive knowledge and experience on the localisation of the SDGs, local governance, and territorial development.
+The experts will share insights and lessons learned and reference several case studies in this highly participatory course.
 The following experts will contribute to the programme:

 Jamie is a public finance expert with extensive experience in decentralisation and fiscal policy reforms in developing and transition countries around the world.
 Working with organisations such as the World Bank, UNDP, USAID, and numerous other bilateral development agencies.
 Dr. Boex has contributed to policy reforms in a.o Afghanistan, Cambodia, Georgia, Tanzania, Indonesia, Nepal, Nigeria, Sierra Leone, Timor-Leste and Uganda.
 He is currently involved in the reform processes in Nepal, Kenya and Egypt as well as in research on local governance in the USA.
 Jamie has authored and contributed to numerous books, reports an research articles.
 In this course, he will explain the four pillars of fiscal decentralisation, intergovernmental relations and the Local Governance Institutions Comparative Assessment (LoGICA) Framework.